John Millington Synge: Early life

-Synge's father died from smallpox in 1872 at the age of 49.
-He was buried on his son's first birthday.
-His mother moved the family to the house next door to her own mother's house in Rathgar, County Dublin.
-Although often ill, Synge had a happy childhood there.
+Synge's father died from smallpox at the age of 49 and was buried on his son's first birthday.
+His mother moved the family to the house next door to her mother's house in Rathgar, County Dublin.
+Although often ill, Synge had a happy childhood.
 He developed an interest in bird-watching along the banks of the River Dodder, and during family holidays at the seaside resort of Greystones, County Wicklow, and the family estate at Glanmore.

-Synge was educated at home and at times at schools in Dublin and Bray, and later studied piano, flute, violin, music theory and counterpoint at the Royal Irish Academy of Music.
-He travelled to the continent to study music, but changed his mind and decided to focus on literature.
+He was home-educated at schools in Dublin and Bray, and studied piano, flute, violin, music theory and counterpoint at the Royal Irish Academy of Music.
+He travelled to the continent to study music but later decided to focus on literature.
 He was a talented student and won a scholarship in counterpoint in 1891.
 The family moved to the suburb of Kingstown (now Dún Laoghaire) in 1888, and Synge entered Trinity College, Dublin, the following year.
 He graduated with a bachelor's degree in 1892, having studied Irish and Hebrew, as well as continuing his music studies and playing with the Academy Orchestra in the Antient Concert Rooms.
 Between November 1889 and 1894 he took private music lessons with Robert Prescott Stewart.

 Synge later developed an interest in Irish antiquities and the Aran Islands, and became a member of the Irish League for a year.
 He left the League because, as he told Maud Gonne, "my theory of regeneration for Ireland differs from yours ...
 I wish to work on my own for the cause of Ireland, and I shall never be able to do so if I get mixed up with a revolutionary and semi-military movement."
-In 1893 he published his first known work, a poem influenced by Wordsworth, Kottabos: A College Miscellany.
+In 1893 he published his first known work, a poem influenced by Wordsworth, in Kottabos: A College Miscellany.